NOT-bradly0cjw/BFE/README.md

 Current Target API:`Android 12(31)`<br>
 Minium API:`Android 5 aka Lolipop(21)`<br>

 # Where is the download link ?
-I need it for education purpous
+I need it for education purpose
 ---
 :warning: This project only above Android 5 <br>
 If your device is lower than this version.
 It's time to chage your device